 The application should include a project budget (see Attachment F) with justification using the provided template.
 The project budget and budget justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes All expenses should relate directly to achieving the key grant outcomes including:
+All expenses should relate directly to achieving the key grant outcomes.
+Two budgets should be submitted and reflect a one(1) month for FY23 and 12-month for FY24 period.
+Personnel charges must be based on actual, not budgeted labor.
+Salaries and other expenditures budgeted for in the grant must be for services that will occur during the one (1) and 12month grant periods.